NMRExchangeFormat/NEF/specification/Overview.md

         not end with a standard start/end residue.
       - 'dummy' : A residue that is not part of the sequence proper, e.g.  TNSR residue, or a linker residue (as used e.g. in CYANA).
-        Dummy residues should that do not have a specific ype (e.g. TNSR) should use code UNK.
+        Dummy residues that do not have a specific type (e.g. TNSR) should use code UNK.

         A sequence of 'middle' residues must be capped at both ends by 'start',